 An occasional weekend in Beirut was thus routine.

 It would began with the Friday afternoon trip out to London Airport (this was in pre-Heathrow days) where our hosts saw us into our first-class seats for the MEA dinner flight to Beirut.

 Check-in to the luxurious waterfront Hotel Phoenicia was followed by an exploration of a city that had no trouble justifying its tag of “the Paris of the Middle East”.
 It was a golden sparkling vibrant city where few could have imagined the carnage and devastation that was to come.

 After breakfast, cars whizzed us off through the famed cedars of Lebanon and into the awesome Beka’a Valley.

-A dominant feature of this vast plain is by the Temple of Jupiter, (pictured right), one of the wonders of the ancient world that, down the centuries has been frequently vandalised, usually in the name of religion until only its six towering columns remain amid the city’s expansive ruins.
+A dominant feature of this vast plain is the Temple of Jupiter, (pictured right), one of the wonders of the ancient world.
+Down the centuries it has been frequently vandalised, usually in the name of religion until only its six towering columns remain amid the city’s expansive ruins.

 Such unfathomable destruction as has been wreaked on Baalbeck and its spread of ancient building and monuments continues to sadden as my postcard stirs memories of starlit nights attending performances amid the temple’s towering columns.

 Sunday – after a luxurious and bibulous Saturday night dinner – was usually a day of much-needed rest and recreation; exploring the souks and alleys of Beirut, sampling the Phoenicia’s pampering, or water-skiing and swimming in the Mediterranean off the hotel’s deck.

 It was all good preparation for a flight that departed in Monday’s wee small hours and got me back in London in time to stumble into the office and start another day’s work.